-Notable features fitted by the works include a more powerful HK500-spec Wedge engine, the aforementioned manual gearbox, and HK500 disc brakes with knock-off disc-style wheels.
+Notable features fitted by the works include a more powerful HK500-spec Wedge engine, with proper Facel number TY 39251, the aforementioned manual gearbox, and HK500 disc brakes with knock-off disc-style wheels.
 The coachwork was revised, with squared-off wheel arches and unique décor trim pieces affixed to the rear doors.
 Finished in Isetta white with a black roof, the Excellence undoubtedly made a bold statement on the streets of Paris and wherever else it took Mr. Cavalier on business.

 In the late 1960s, the Excellence was sold to Mr. Mieck, a scrap metal dealer who had rescued many significant automobiles through the years, amassing an extensive collection which he housed in Nancy, France.
 Correspondence on file from Michel Lorrain states he saw the unrestored Excellence at Mieck's in the 1970s.
 In 1983, Mr. Etienne Marquant purchased EX8A intending to restore it, though the project never got off the ground.
 He, in turn, sold it to an American enthusiast named Peter Phillips in 2007, who finally began the process of restoring the Excellence.